Ecommerce shipping support guide

 Tracking: [tracking number]

 Please try the carrier tracking page directly: [carrier tracking page].
-If it still does not work after [timeframe], reply with what you see on the page and we will review it again.
+If it still does not work after [timeframe], reply with the non-sensitive status text you see on the page and we will review it again.

 Thank you,